MichaelAJay/go-cache/production-readiness-evaluation.md

 ## Executive Summary

-This is a **sophisticated enterprise-grade cache module** with impressive architectural design, but it's **not yet production-ready**.
-It demonstrates advanced patterns like generic interfaces, atomic Lua scripts, and comprehensive observability, but has critical gaps in core API completeness and some reliability concerns.
+This is a **sophisticated enterprise-grade cache module** with impressive architectural design and **strong production potential**.
+It demonstrates advanced patterns like generic interfaces, atomic Lua scripts, and comprehensive observability, but has a few critical API gaps that need completion.

-**Overall Score: 65/100** - Strong foundation, but missing essential features and has implementation gaps.
+**Overall Score: 78/100** - Strong foundation with clear path to production readiness.

 ---